georgexyz19/inkscapetutorial.org/content/posts/extension3_how_extensions_work.md

 After the `parse_arguments` method call, the `self.options` value is the `Namespace` object shown below.
 We can access variables in the object like a property (e.g., `self.options.input_file`).
 Notice the `ids` and `selected_nodes` instance variables in `Namespace`.
-Those are the values Inkscape passes to the extension.
+Inkscape passes those two values to the extension.

 ```